Niagara Falls Horseshoe Falls viewed from the Canadian side at dusk, mist rising from the cataract

 Sterling Inn & Spa

-"The only true boutique in a town of high-rises.
-AAA Four Diamond, a serious spa, and AG restaurant — the proposal hotel of record."
+"The only purpose-built boutique in a town of high-rises.
+A four-diamond house, a serious spa, and AG Inspired Cuisine downstairs, the proposal hotel of record."

 9.3